Understanding CORS

 'http://localhost:8000' has been blocked by CORS policy.

-To see what's wrong with the request, open the network tab of your browser's dev tools and:
+To see what's wrong with the request, open the Network tab in your browser's developer tools and check the response headers:

 var express = require('express')